caillouc/Fiche_EPFL/Network_Security/Network_Security.md

 * **Forward Security**: if long term keys are compromised, anonimity of previously establisged circuits is preserved
 * **Circuit-based anonimity networks** (onion routing)
+  * Messages are encrypted with keys of the onion routers and them send through several onion routers.
+Each router removes a layer of encryption to uncover routing instructions, and sends the message to the next router where this is repeated until the message reaches the destination
   * *Layered encryption*, no batching and mixing, no cover traffic
   * Flow-based: establish a *virtual circuit* (keys) once per flow, reuse it for all packets in the flow using only *symmetric key crypto*